-The following table sets forth the name, municipality of residence, age as at December 31, 2021, year of appointment as a director of the Corporation and principal occupation for each of the directors of the Corporation.
+The following table sets forth the name, municipality of residence, age as at December 31, 2022, year of appointment as a director of the Corporation and principal occupation for each of the directors of the Corporation.

-Name and Municipality of Residence Age Director Since Principal Occupation for Past Five Years Mark R. Bly (1) Incline Village, Nevada 62 November 2017 Independent businessman.
-Trudy M. Curran (2)(4) Calgary, Alberta 59 July 2016 Independent businesswoman.
-Interim CEO and managing director of Riversdale Resources from February 2019 to June 2019.
-Don G. Hrap (3)(5) Houston, Texas 62 March 2020 Independent businessman.
+Name and Municipality of Residence Age Director Since Principal Occupation for Past Five Years Mark R. Bly (1) Incline Village, Nevada 63 November 2017 Independent businessman.
+Trudy M. Curran (2)(4) Calgary, Alberta 60 July 2016 Independent businesswoman.
+Interim Chief Executive Officer and managing director of Riversdale Resources from February 2019 to June 2019.
+Eric T. Greager Denver, Colorado 53 November 2022 President and Chief Executive Officer of the Corporation since November, 2022.
+Previously the President and Chief Executive Officer of Civitas Resources (formerly Bonanza Creek Energy, Inc.) from April 2018 to February 2022.
+Prior thereto Vice President and General Manager at Encana Oil & Gas from October 2015 to April 2018.
+Don G. Hrap (3)(5) Houston, Texas 63 March 2020 Independent businessman.
 Formerly served in senior leadership roles with ConocoPhillips from 2009-2018, most recently as President, Lower 48 and, prior to that, President Lower 48 and Latin America and Senior Vice President of Western Canada Gas.
-Edward D. LaFehr Calgary, Alberta 62 May 2017 President and Chief Executive Officer of the Corporation since May 2017, previously President of the Corporation since July 2016.
-Jennifer A. Maki (2)(5) North York, Ontario 51 September 2019 Independent businesswoman.
-Formerly CEO of Vale Canada and Executive Director of Vale-SA-Base Metals from November 2014 until December 2017.
-Greg Melchin (4)(5) Calgary, Alberta 68 May 2008 Independent businessman.
-David L. Pearce (2)(3) Calgary, Alberta 67 August 2018 Deputy Managing Partner, Azimuth Capital Management.
+Angela Lekatsas Calgary, Alberta 61 February 2023 Independent businesswoman.
+Formerly served as Chief Executive Officer of Cervus Equipment Corporation from May 2019 to October 2021 and prior thereto a director since October 2013.
+Jennifer A. Maki (2)(5) North York, Ontario 52 September 2019 Independent businesswoman.
+Formerly Chief Executive Officer of Vale Canada and Executive Director of Vale-SA-Base Metals from November 2014 until December 2017.
+Greg Melchin (4)(5) Calgary, Alberta 69 May 2008 Independent businessman.
+David L. Pearce (2)(3) Calgary, Alberta 68 August 2018 Deputy Managing Partner, Azimuth Capital Management.
 Stephen D.L.
-Reynish (3)(4) Calgary, Alberta 63 November 2020 President and Chief Executive Officer of Enlighten Innovations.
+Reynish (3)(4) Calgary, Alberta 64 November 2020 President and Chief Executive Officer of Enlighten Innovations from October 2020 until October 2022.
 Formerly Executive Vice President at Suncor Energy Inc. from 2012 until 2020.

-(1) Chair of the Board and ex officio member of all board committees to which he is not appointed.

-(2) Member of our Human Resources and Compensation Committee.

-(3) Member of our Reserves and Sustainability Committee.

-(4) Member of our Nominating and Governance Committee.

-(5) Member of our Audit Committee.
+- (1) Chair of the Board and ex officio member of all board committees to which he is not appointed. - (2) Member of our Human Resources and Compensation Committee. - (3) Member of our Reserves and Sustainability Committee. - (4) Member of our Nominating and Governance Committee. - (5) Member of our Audit Committee.